dyno-might/dyno-might.github.io/_posts/2025-06-30-scribbles.md

 ![](/img/scribbles/curves_with_lines.svg)

 I guess that's not terrible.
 But personally, I feel like it's plausible that the recent acceleration continues.
-I also think it's plausible that in a couple of years we stop spending ever-larger amounts on training AI models and things slow down.
-A lot of things seem possible.
-For a *forecast*, I want a probability that a certain threshold is reached by a given year.
+I also think it's plausible that in a couple of years we stop spending ever-larger sums on training AI models and things slow down.
+And for a *forecast*, I want probabilities.

 So I took the above dots and I scribbled 50 different curves on top, corresponding to what I felt were 50 plausible futures: